dotnet/designs/accepted/2023/wasm-browser-threads.md

     - **A)** pretend it's not a problem (this we already have)
     - **B)** move user C# code to web worker
     - **C)** move all Mono to web worker
-- how to deal with blocking in synchronous JS calls from UI thread
+- how to deal with blocking in synchronous JS calls from UI thread (like `onClick` callback)
     - **D)** pretend it's not a problem (this we already have)
     - **E)** throw PNSE when synchronous JSExport is called on UI thread
     - **F)** dispatch calls to synchronous JSExport to web worker and spin-wait on JS side of UI thread.